kelseysry/authneticate-me/README.md

 # Instructions on How to Install Mab Mab app
 1. run git clone
 2. run npm install in the root directory
-- cd frontend, run npm install
+3. cd frontend, run npm install
-- cd backend, run npm install
+4. cd backend, run npm install
-- in the backend directory create a .env file.
+5. in the backend directory create a .env file.
 There is a .env.example that you can follow to structure the .env file.
   - To generate a MAPS_API_KEY you must use your google account
-      1.
+      a.